lwoodson/sql_mapper/README.md

 ### Parameters ###

 SQL queries can contain parameters using ? or :name placeholders that you are already familiar with from ActiveRecord.
-These can be used in named queries.
+These can be used in both inline and named queries.

 ```ruby
 sql = "select * from foos where id = ?"